|

 The highest

-price traded during a defined period, such as a trading session.
+period, such as a trading session.

 |